-When you want to use the body butter, apply a small amount (a little goes a long way), and rub it in.
+When you want to use this DIY body butter, apply a small amount (a little goes a long way), and rub it in.

 I love this for oils I want to apply to my feet.
 I find roller balls tickle, so this is a great alternative 🙂